 How much life insurance can I qualify for?

-Most life insurance companies use a formula to determine how much life insurance one ought to be able to purchase based on one’s age.
-This formula generally allows people up to 70 to purchase five times their annual “active” income.
+Most life insurance companies use a formula to determine how much coverage one can purchase based on their age.
+For those up to 70 years of age, this formula generally allows them to buy up to five times their annual “active” income.